avigewirtz/avigewirtz.github.io-/make/makefiles.md

 make target
 ```

 where `target` is the name of the file you want `make` to build.
 In our case, the target can be `testintmath.o`, `intmath.o`, or `testintmath`.
-If you omit a target on the command line, `make` defaults to the first target in the makefile.
+If you omit a target, `make` defaults to the first target in the makefile.
 In our case, that's `testintmath`.
 Thus, the command:

 ```bash
 make